KonGianniou/SOC-Local-Centralized-Guidelines-Portal/README.md

   <img width="421" height="52" alt="image" src="https://github.com/user-attachments/assets/bede8f9b-db07-48e4-93e9-28da5ca89813" />  <img width="410" height="46" alt="image" src="https://github.com/user-attachments/assets/75e219b8-5a96-42bf-8429-11593075c983" />

-* **Per-section colour coding** — each of the four panels has a distinct accent colour applied consistently to its top border, icons, section label, PDF markers, and hover interactions, making it fast to visually locate the right section
+* **Colour-coded sections** — each panel's accent colour carries through its border, icons, label, PDF markers, and hover states, so you can find the right section without reading anything
-* **Live clock** — real-time display updated every second, matching the temporal awareness expected in an active operations environment
+* **Live clock** — updates every second
-* **Animated system status indicator** — a pulsing green dot signals that the portal is live and operational
+* **Status indicator** — pulsing green dot to show the portal's live
-* **Hover interactions** — document rows reveal a colour-matched directional arrow and border accent on hover, providing clear interactive feedback
+* **Hover feedback** — document rows show a colour-matched arrow and border accent on hover
-* **Scrollable panels** — each section panel scrolls independently with a slim custom scrollbar styled to match the dark theme
+* **Independent scrolling panels** — each section scrolls on its own, with a slim scrollbar matching the theme
-* **PDF links** — every document row links directly to its corresponding PDF, opening in a new tab without navigating away from the portal
+* **PDF links** — every row opens its PDF in a new tab, no navigating away from the portal

 \---